shadab-entrepreneur/Shadab_Hussain_CV/README.md

 - RushHelp (Android Version) at *HackInTheNorth* organized by IIIT Allahabad in 2016
 - RushHelp at *Open Source on Azure Hackathon* organized by Microsoft & Govt. of Telangana in 2016
 - Wearable device using LinkitOne at *Under25 Summit* organized by Under25, Bangalore in 2016
-- Home Monitoring System using Raspberry Pi at *IndiaHacks* organized by HackerEarth Bangalore in 2016
+- Home Monitoring System using Raspberry Pi at *IndiaHacks* organized by HackerEarth, Bangalore in 2016
-- Home Automation using Arduino at *HackIndia*, Bangalore in 2015
+- Home Automation using Arduino at *HackIndia* orgainzed by PES Institutions, Bangalore in 2015
 - Sidereal Pointer at *The Amateur Scientist* organized by PES Institutions, Bangalore in 2011